ProMQA: Question Answering Dataset for Multimodal Procedural Activity Understanding: Annotation: Generate-then-Verify

 First, we extract video segments of various lengths using annotated action temporal segmentations.
 Given an original recording $video_{original}$ with $n$ actions, we create $n+1$ video clips $video_{0:k}$ such that each clip contains the first $k$ recording steps $S^{video}_{0:k} = \{s^{video}_0, ..., s^{video}_{k}\}$ ($k = 0, 1, ..., n$ and $s^{video}_0 = \varnothing$).
 Each video clip with its corresponding recipe constitutes one data example $d_{init}$: $d_{init} = \langle recipe, video_{0:k} \rangle $.
 From each $d_{init}$, we augment 2\textasciitilde{}8 examples by adding each question type based on existing error labels: $d_{type} = \langle recipe, video_{0:k}, type \rangle$.
 Specifically, we create $d_{type}$ for each, \textit{next} and \textit{missing}.
 For other six types, we create $d_{type}$ only when the last recording step $s^{video}_k$ in $video_{0:k}$ has a corresponding error annotation.
 This is based on our preliminary experiment, revealing that LLMs struggled to generate those six types of questions when no corresponding errors were annotated.

-After obtaining approximately 11,000 examples from this process, we sampled 500 examples by taking the following points into account to increase diversity: (1) Sample at most one example for each question type from each recording, (2) Evenly sample examples with errors (\textit{noisy}) and without errors (\textit{clean}) in previous steps for all types, and (3) Evenly sample examples that do and do not have target recipe steps for \textit{next} and \textit{missing} types.\footnote{Example question without target recipe steps: ``Did I miss any step?'' ``No.''}
+After obtaining approximately 11,000 examples from this process, we sampled 500 examples by taking the following points into account to increase diversity: (1) Sample one example for each question type from each recording; (2) Evenly sample examples with errors (\textit{noisy}) and without errors (\textit{clean}) in previous steps for all types; (3) Evenly sample examples that do and do not have target recipe steps for \textit{next} and \textit{missing} types.\footnote{Example question without target recipe steps: ``Did I miss any step?'' ``No.''} Note that the activities in CaptainCook4D do not always result in the expected outcomes, i.e., failed procedures are included.
+Hence, our \textit{noisy} examples allow us to generate QAs on top of unaddressed and/or irreparable errors from previous steps.